 Ursa moved her piece before she answered.

-"I am afraid that Mai has convinced me that she is not perfect for my son."
+"I am afraid that Mai has only been able to convinced me that she is not perfect for my son."

 She watched as her dear old friend moved his tile before she continued when he looked up at her expectantly.